 “If it sounds too good to be true, it usually is.”

 That catchphrase was used by the Better Business Bureau since at least 1954 in its attempts to alert the public to crooked and shady business dealings.
-In 1962 there was a short film highlighting that very notion, produced by the BBB, and it’s been posted to YouTube in a couple of parts.
+In 1962 there was a short film highlighting that very notion, produced by the BBB, and it’s been posted to YouTube in part 1 and part 2.

 Now, many of us have come across smoking hot deals from time to time, so it’s not unusual that we can end up on the winning end of a bargain.
 Typically, that’s another saying that has been around for a long time, too: Being at the right place, at the right time.